atomix/atomix.github.io/copycat/getting-started/index.md

 );
 ```

 The provided `Address`es do not have to be representative of the full Copycat cluster, but they do have to provide at least one correct server to which the client can connect.
-In other words, the client must be able to communicate with at least one `CopycatServer` that is the leader or can communicate with the leader, and a majority of the cluster must be able to communicate with one another in order for the client to register a new [Session](#client-sessions).
+In other words, the client must be able to communicate with at least one `CopycatServer` that is the leader or that can communicate with the leader.
+A majority of the cluster must be able to communicate with each other in order for the client to register a new [Session].

 ```java
 CopycatClient client = CopycatClient.builder(members)